 iPhone 13 Pro Max – 6.7-inches

-Firstly, there's plenty of speculation that Apple will finally shrink the notch (that annoying section at the top of the device that has stopped the iPhone from becoming 'all screen' since 2017).
+We'll get to the 120Hz display in a moment in terms of the pure design, there's speculation Apple will finally shrink the notch (that annoying section at the top of the device that has stopped the iPhone from becoming 'all screen' since 2017).

-And (as first reported by MacRumors) on 23rd March the Greek repair company iRepair obtained and shared an image of what it claims are the front glass panels for the iPhone 13 Mini, iPhone 13 and iPhone 13 Pro, and iPhone 13 Pro Max.
-In this alleged photo of the handsets' front glass panels – which feature the same three 5.4-in, 6.1-in, and 6.7-in display sizes as the iPhone 12 lineup – the notch on each iPhone is visibly smaller and the earpiece speaker has been relocated above it, into the top bezel.
+On 23rd March, Greek repair company iRepair obtained and shared an image of what it claims are the front glass panels for the iPhone 13 Mini, iPhone 13 and iPhone 13 Pro, and iPhone 13 Pro Max (via MacRumors).
+In this alleged photo of the handsets', the notch on each iPhone is visibly smaller and the earpiece speaker has been relocated above it, into the top bezel.

 Kuo is also confident that Apple will bring back TouchID (in combination with FaceID, naturally).
 That tip ties in with a previously-revealed Apple patent that showed how to integrate Face ID and Touch ID sensors into the screen of an device.

-With face masks now de rigueur in some parts of the world, the reintroduction of TouchID couldn't come at a better time for many users.
-(Fun fact: Apple's latest iOS 14.5 operating system is tipped for the ability to unlock your iPhone using an Apple Watch when wearing a mask).
+With face masks now de rigueur in many parts of the world, the reintroduction of TouchID couldn't come at a better time for many users.
+(Fun fact: Apple's latest iOS 14.5 operating system is tipped for the ability to unlock your iPhone using an Apple Watch when wearing a mask.)

 However, it seems that "port-less" design is now firmly off the table.
 In his March 2021 report, top analyst Kuo says all four iPhone 13 mobiles will stick with Lightning connectors.
 Why?
-Because Lightning offers greater water resistance than USB-C, and Apple doesn't want to ensure the iPhone 13 is a "life-proof" as its predecessor.
+Because Lightning offers greater water resistance than USB-C, and Apple wants to ensure the iPhone 13 is as "life-proof" as its predecessor.
 That said, Kuo goes on to say the iPhone could go port-less in 2022.

-The iPhone 13 is said to have a smaller camera bump than its predecessor, and to come in a new matte black finish.
+The iPhone 13 is said to come in a new matte black finish.
 Apple is also reportedly considering a bronze or orange colour scheme, but that's much less likely to make it to shop shelves than the matt black.
+The internet has also been abuzz with rumours of a shocking pink iPhone 13 (via CreativeBloq).
+Apple has experimented with candy colours, releasing a Purple iPhone 12 earlier this year, so it's possible.

 iPhone 13: display